Can You Be Fired While on Disability in Ontario?

 Instead of simply firing an employee absent because of a disability, the employer has a legal obligation to ascertain the employee’s needs and determine how it can accommodate the employee so that he or she can return to work.

 Note that the employee’s disability need not have been the only factor or even the dominant factor — if it was a factor at all, the employee may have a claim under the HRC.
 Whether the employer intended to discriminate is also irrelevant.
 Workers rights under the HRC do not depend on the secret goings-on in employer’s minds.

 Just as Ontario law protects disabled Ontarians against unscrupulous employers, it also protects them against unscrupulous insurers.
 Disability-insurance companies often try to use highly technical or confusing language in their policies to avoid keeping their promises to those covered by the policies.

-Preszler Law Firm in Toronto helps protect Ontarians who are or become disabled against such behaviour by insurance companies.
+Preszler Injury Lawyers in Toronto helps protect Ontarians who are or become disabled against such behaviour by insurance companies.
 We guide our clients through the process of qualifying for, obtaining, and appealing denials of short-term and long-term disability benefits offered by insurance companies, the Canadian Pension Plan, and the Ontario Disability Support Program.

 If you or a loved one’s disability benefits have been denied, or if you need assistance in applying for the benefits you are entitled to, our Ontario disability lawyers are ready to help you.
 We represent clients on a contingency basis, which means you don’t pay us anything unless and until we recover benefits for you.